nushushri/dictionaryFilterTool/README.md

 # dictionaryFilterTool

 This is a tool designed off of my love for Wordle (though I have no direct association with New York Times, the game Wordle, or anything of the like).
-Simply open up Wordle side-by-side, enter in each word, and report the outcomes (correct and incorrect letters and their positions) into the program as you go.
-The file "candidates.txt" will display the updated possible words as you go.
-The "updatedCandidates.txt" file can be ignored.
+Simply open up a Python interpreter and import the "runMe.py" file, pop open Wordle side-by-side, enter in each word, and report the outcomes (correct and incorrect letters and their positions) into the program as you go.
+The program will print out possible left words as you go.

 Enjoy!